 Black Alibi.
-The last case is the most interesting, since the novel is a classic, and the story is . . . well . . . not.
+The last case is the most interesting, since the novel is a classic, and the story is… well… not.

 If at first you don’t succeed, re-write it as a novel.
 That’s what Woolrich’s thinking must have been with “The Street of Jungle Death” (Strange Detective Mysteries, July–August 1939), where killer conception and mediocre execution would eventually lead to its re-thinking as 1942’s Black Alibi, one of my favorite Woolrich chillers.
-It’s intriguing to see how so little changed in the structure of events between the two, yet how fundamentally different Black Alibi turned out.
+It is intriguing to see how so little changed in the structure of events between the two, yet how fundamentally different Black Alibi turned out.

 The killer concept: A dangerous large cat (a leopard here, a jaguar in the novel) used for a starlet’s publicity campaign escapes into the city and consequently seems to vanish.
-Then dead young girls, apparently the victims of maulings, start to turn up.
+Then the bodies of young girls, apparently the victims of maulings, start to turn up.
 Each girl receives a suspense sequence leading up to her death.
-The police think they have an escaped feline on their hands, but a dissenter believes a human is hiding behind the claw marks—and eventually he sets up a trap using two acquaintances of the victims.
+The police think they have an escaped feline on their hands, but a sole dissenter believes a human is hiding behind the claw marks—and eventually he sets up a trap using two acquaintances of the victims.

 So far, the two stories are identical.
 But “The Street of Jungle Death” takes place among starlets in Hollywood, where Black Alibi dwells in the mysterious landscape of a fictional South American city, Ciudad Real (which Woolrich based on Mexico City, where he grew up).